How to Legally Leave Everything to One Child in New York (and Survive a Will Contest)

 Revocable Trusts and Privacy

-Trusts can still be challenged on similar grounds to wills, but the contest is more procedurally complex and the disinherited children have less information to work with.
-For some families, the trust is the better vehicle for a one-child distribution because of the privacy advantages.
+A trust can still be challenged on the same grounds as a will, and New York beneficiaries retain certain rights to information, but the contest is more procedurally complex and the disfavored children start with far less information.
+For many families seeking a one-child distribution, the trust is the better vehicle.

 Attorney Albert Goodwin